-- Understand the complexity of the educational system, including the historical, cultural, economic, and social conditions that may affect student learning.
+- Understand the complexity of the educational system, including the historical, cultural, economic, political, and social conditions that may affect student learning.

 - Research the effectiveness of policy proposals and better understand the implementation of existing policies, particularly as they affect outcomes for traditionally marginalized students.

-- Advocate for the implementation of different approaches to enhance student learning for all children.
+- Advocate for the implementation of different approaches to enhance student learning for all children from marginalized groups.

-- Develop cutting-edge knowledge in the field of educational policy.
+- Critically consume, synthesize, and produce cutting-edge knowledge in the field of educational policy.

 - Approach policy research from a multidisciplinary perspective.